 (d) paragraph (b) will not apply in relation to an Independent Gas Transporter to the extent that the failure of a IGTS User to comply with the IGT Code results in any failure of the Independent Gas Transporter to provide information in accordance with paragraph 3.1.

-3.3.3 Each Party acknowledges that the Agency Company may provide to the other Parties information received from the first Party or its Users to the extent necessary to give effect to the provisions of this Section D.
+3.3.3 Each Party acknowledges that the CDSP may provide to the other Parties information received from the first Party or its Users to the extent necessary to give effect to the provisions of this Section D.

 Section E: DM CSEP Supply Points